Britta Curl-Salemme: Personal life

 Curl was born to Bill and Gretchen Curl.
 She has two brothers, Byrne and Cullen, and one sister, Brenna, who currently plays hockey for the Maine Black Bears.
-She attended St. Mary's Central High School, a private Catholic school in Bismarck, North Dakota.
+She attended St. Mary's Central High School, a private Catholic school in Bismarck, North Dakota, and is a practicing Catholic.
 She married former Wisconsin Badgers wrestler Andrew Salemme on September 7, 2024.